Siri & Google Are Here To Answer Your Coronavirus Questions

 Advertisement

 Eventually, if your answers indicate you have mild symptoms, Siri will instruct you to stay home.
-If your symptoms are cause for concern, it will tell you to call 911.
 Either way, it will also suggest apps that provide virtual or over-the-phone medical consultations, reports CNBC.

 Apple is also making greater financial strides to help the crisis.
-CEO Tim Cook pledged to donate millions of masks to health care workers in the U.S. and across Europe, and earlier this month, the company donated $15 million to help both affected communities and individuals.
+CEO Tim Cook pledged to donate millions of masks to health care workers in the U.S. and across Europe, and earlier this month, the company donated around £13 million to help both affected communities and individuals.

 Further down on the page, Google offers resources including tools for educators, businesses, and individuals suffering under the pandemic.
 Google will even direct you to remote job opportunities and YouTube playlists full of at-home workout routines.

-Google also announced a $50 million donation to the COVID-19 Solidarity Response Fund.
+Google also announced a donation around £43 million to the COVID-19 Solidarity Response Fund.
 The company added a link to the bottom of their resource page, noting that they would match $2 for every $1 donated to the fund through their form.

 Advertisement